MichaelGrier/form-validator/readme.md

-## Form Validator (Intro Project)
+## Form Validator

-Simple client side form validation.
-Check requird, length, email and password match
+A simple client side form validation.
+Will confirm that the username and password are an acceptable length, that the email address is valid, and that the password and confirm password fields match.

-## Project Specifications

-- Create form UI
-- Show error messages under specific inputs
-- checkRequired() to accept array of inputs
+## What I Learned

+- using CSS custom properties
+- using trim() to remove excess whitespace from values
-- checkLength() to check min and max length
+- using charAt() to target and manipulate specific characters
-- checkEmail() to validate email with regex
-- checkPasswordsMatch() to match confirm password